Skills Softball College Recruiters are Looking for in 2023

 Softball First Baseman or Corner Infielder

 Being first sounds easier than it is.
 If this is your position, intercepting deftness and versatility are the areas you’ll want to strengthen.
-Division 1 schools are looking for ball players with reactive plays and strong throws from your knees and sidearm.
+D1 schools are looking for ball players with reactive plays and strong throws from your knees and sidearm.
 To be considered for any division, you’ll also need to have a fielding percentage of at least .970 with a minimum overhand throw velocity of 55 MPH.

 If you are having trouble with fast and accurate throwing and fielding, our summer sports camps can help you improve with practice, drills, and a diverse community of coaches and teammates to help you get comfortable with competitive softball in a fun, inspiring environment.